Tim Buckley

 T.B.
 Sheets: In Praise of Tim Buckley

-Retrospective by Ian Penman, Wire, The, April 1994
+Retrospective by Ian Penman, The Wire, April 1994

 TIM BUCKLEY was small - "this little man," as he said in one of his slow sly seducer's songs - he was small, and white, ...

-Retrospective by Fred Dellar, NME, April 1994
+Retrospective by Fred Dellar, New Musical Express, 2 April 1994

 TIM BUCKLEY died at 28.
 He never had a Top 40 album.
 But two recent live album releases and the emergence of his son, Jeff, ...